nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding modules : `findmod`

-Finds all  modules whose code or name contain the given keywords.
+Finds all modules whose codes or names contain the given keywords.

 Format : `findmod KEYWORD [MORE_KEYWORDS]`